nickbruggen90/Networking-Encyclopedia-backside/OSPF-IPv4-IPv6.md

 >   * 4 - DR (IP of current DR on segment; 0.0.0.0 if none)
 >   * 4 - BDR (IP of current DBR; 0.0.0.0 if none)
 >   * variable - Neighbor IDs

 ##### OSPF Hello Packet (Type 1) Header Definitions:
 > * Neighbor IDs – list of RIDs from which Hellos have been seen on this interface within the Dead interval

 ##### OSPF DBD Packet (Type 2) =
-Purpose: DBD packets provide a high-level summary of each LSA so neighbors can check what they have or are missing.
+Purpse: DBD packets provide a high-level summary of each LSA so neighbors can check what they have or are missing.
 Summaries of LSDB content to compare databases.
 > * | Common Header | Interface MTU | Options | DBD | DD Sequence Number | LSA Headers |
 >   * 2 - Interface MTU
 >   * 1 - Options (same optional capability bits as in Hello)